Security Tools

 Are these security tools safe to use?

 Yes.
-Every tool on this page runs entirely in your browser using the Web Crypto API.
+Every tool runs entirely in your browser using the Web Crypto API.
 No data — passwords, hashes, or keys — is ever sent to a server, stored, or logged.
-You can verify this by checking your network tab while using the tools.

 What is the difference between hashing and encryption?

-Hashing is a one-way process — you cannot reverse a hash to get the original input.
+Hashing is one-way — you cannot reverse a hash.
 Encryption is two-way — data can be decrypted with the right key.
-Use hashing for integrity verification and password storage (with bcrypt/Argon2).
+Use hashing for integrity verification and password storage.
 Use encryption for data that needs to be recovered.

 How long should a secure password be?

 NIST recommends at least 15 characters for general accounts.
-For high-value accounts like email or banking, use 20+ characters with a mix of uppercase, lowercase, numbers, and symbols.
+For high-value accounts use 20+ characters with uppercase, lowercase, numbers, and symbols.
 Length matters more than complexity.

 Should I use SHA-256 for storing passwords?